sol-eng/plumber-slack/README.md

 }
 ```

 This endpoint creates a plot for a specific region’s performance.
+Much
+like the customer history plot, this endpoint uses `#* @preempt verify`
+so that the `verify` filter does not apply to this endpoint.

 ## Running Locally